burnedikt/chrome-find-that-tab/README.md

 # Find That Tab

-> Reduce tab clutter and be more productive by getting to the tab you're
-> looking for with just a few keystrokes
+> Find that tab you're looking for with just a few keystrokes,

-> Quickly find any tab with the Chrome Extension "Open AnyTab" - inspired by
-> Sublime's awesome "Open Anything" (Ctrl/Cmd + P) functionality.
+> reduce tab clutter and be more productive

-Source code of the Chrome Extension "Open Anytab" inspired by Sublime's Open Anything functionality.
+Source code of the Chrome Extension "Find That Tab".
+Allows you to jump to the tab you're looking for in a heartbeat by swiftly searching through your open tabs with just a few keystrokes.
+Inspired by Sublime Text's Open Anything functionality.

 ## Setup